 Gmail addresses are very common.
 But, they should be professional sounding.
 If the email looks funny, just walk away.

-Red Flag for Freelance Writing Gigs #6: Require Access to Your Checking Account
+Red Flag for Freelance Writing Gigs #6: The Client Requires Access to Your Checking Account

 While wire transfers can be a legitimate method of payment, it’s often a way to gain access to your checking account to clean you out.